 7 easy pregnancy lunch ideas

-You should aim to eat one portion of oily fish a week, such as salmon, trout, mackerel or herring.
+You should aim to eat up to 2 portions of oily fish a week, such as salmon, trout, mackerel or herring.
 Oily fish helps your baby's nervous system to develop.
 However, you should not eat more than 2 portions of oily fish a week as they may contain pollutants that can harm your baby.

 Veggie chickpea dahl